 Rhabdomyosarcoma is a type of cancer.
-It starts in cells that grow into skeletal muscle
+It starts in cells that should grow into skeletal

-cells.
-Skeletal muscles control all of a person’s voluntary muscle movements.
-The
+muscle cells.
+Skeletal muscles control voluntary muscle movements.
+These are movements

-cancer is most common in children under age 10, but it is rare.
-It can form anywhere
+we can control.
+This rare cancer is most common in children under age 10.
+It can start

 There are 2 main types of rhabdomyosarcoma:

-- Embryonal.
-This is the most common type.
-It’s more common in younger children.
+Embryonal is the most common type.
+It’s most common in young children.

-- Alveolar.
-This is more common in older children and teenagers.
-This type grows more quickly.
+Alveolar is more common in older children and teens.
+This type grows fast.
 It’s more likely

-to spread to other areas of the body (metastasize).
+to spread to other parts of the body, or metastasize.

 Which children are at risk for rhabdomyosarcoma?

-Some health conditions that are passed down through families (genetic) increase a
+Some health conditions that are passed down, or inherited, through families increase

 What are the symptoms of rhabdomyosarcoma in a child?

-Symptoms depend on the location and the size and of the tumor.
+Symptoms depend on where the tumor is and how big it is.
 There may be no symptoms

 until the tumor is very large.
-The main symptom may be a lump or swelling that may
+The first sign might be a lump or swelling that hurts.

 A growth near the eye can cause: